US, Europe expel Russian envoys over UK spy attack

-Paris (AFP) - The United States and its European allies on Monday expelledscores of Russian diplomats in a coordinated action against Moscow which they accuse of poisoning an ex-spy in Britain.
+Paris (AFP) - The United States and its European allies have expelled scores of Russian diplomats in a coordinated action against Moscow which they accuse of poisoning an ex-spy in Britain.

 Here is a list of the countries and the number of Russians expelled.